clh97/twitter-clone-back/javascript/node/ts-backend/README.md

 # TWITTER

--   [] tweet as reply to another tweet
+-   [ ] tweet as reply to another tweet
+-   [ ] remove index pagination - use cursor instead